ietf-wg-alto/draft-ietf-alto-path-vector/draft-ietf-alto-path-vector.md

 --- back

+# Changes since -10

+Revision -11

+- replaces "part"  with "components" in the abstract;
+- identifies additional requirements (AR) derived from the flow scheduling example, and introduces how the extension addresses the additional requirements
+- fixes the inconsistent use of "start" parameter in multipart responses;
+- specifies explicitly how to handle "cost-constraints";
+- uses the latest IANA registration mechanism defined in
+  {{I-D.ietf-alto-unified-props-new}}.

 # Changes since -09

-This revision
+Revision -10

+- revises the introduction which
   - extends the scope where the PV extension can be applied beyond the "path correlation" information
+- brings back the capacity region use case to better illustrate the problem
+- revises the overview to explain and defend the concepts and decision choices
 - fixes inconsistent terms, typos

 # Changes since -08